david-walters/Milestone-1/README.md

 Formspree acts like the middle man when sending emails.
 Once you have made an account on ***https://formspree.io/***, you will be given a code to put into your form tag which will allow you to receive emails without disclosing your email address.
 It also saves you from having to do any JavaScript as it is all done for you.

+For the design and layout of the contact form, I followed a youtube tutorial linked here https://www.youtube.com/watch?v=FBAfpj91hps.
+This showed a step-by-step process on how to build this fancy contact form, though, I added my own touches with some different HTML and CSS.

+I came to realise that this tutorial showed how to present a contact form but not how to make a practicle one that can actually be utilised.
+So, I found another Youtube video showing how to use **formspree** which entailed building a practical contact form, which is linked here https://www.youtube.com/watch?v=0X0kovjzLrw.
+I also researched what attributes should there be on a contact form and what to have for good practices.

+I tested the contact form and sent myself some emails and it works perfectly.